-La Salle University’s Speech-Language-Hearing Science (SLHS) Program is approved for teacher certification for Speech and Language Impaired from the Pennsylvania Department of Education (PDE) of the Commonwealth of Pennsylvania.
-This Instructional I certificate is needed to work in the various school systems in Pennsylvania.
-Any candidate applying for an Instructional I certificate must complete all requirements for the master’s degree in speech-language pathology.
-Please see http://www.pa .nesinc.com for requirements for Pennsylvania Teacher Certification.
-Other states may have other requirements.
-In addition to all of the requirements for completion of the master’s degree, candidates for Instructional I certificates must be recommended by the Speech-Language-Hearing Science Program faculty.
-Recommendations are predicated upon successful completion of all course requirements with the required grade point average (minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in SLHS courses).
-In addition to the SLHS course requirements, candidates for Instructional I certificates must complete approved education courses and complete an approved full-time student teaching practicum (SLH 521).
+Students in La Salle University’s Communication Sciences and Disorders five-year program can also pursue Teacher Certification for Speech and Language impaired / Educational Specialist for Speech & Language Pathology in the Commonwealth of Pennsylvania.
+La Salle University’s Department of Communication Sciences and Disorders is approved for teacher certification for Speech and Language Impaired and for Educational Specialist for Speech & Language Pathology from the Pennsylvania Department of Education (PDE) of the Commonwealth of Pennsylvania.
+Either certificate is needed to work in the various school systems in Pennsylvania.
+Candidates applying for either certificate are required by Pennsylvania State Board regulations to pass the appropriate Praxis Test: administered by the Educational Testing Service.
+Information about the Praxis Series Tests is available http://www.ets.org/praxis/pa .
+Other states may also require prospective teachers to take this or other examinations.
+In addition to all of the requirements for completion of the Master’s degree, candidates for these certificates must be recommended by the Department of Communication Sciences and Disorders Faculty.
+Recommendations are predicated upon successful completion of all course requirements with the required Grade Point Average (minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in CSD courses).
+In addition to the CSD course requirements, candidates for Instructional I certificates must complete approved education courses and an approved full time school-based clinical practicum (COSD 521).